 The music industry’s role is to look out for the artist.
 While artists don’t need labels in the same way they used to, labels need to cater to an artist’s needs more on an individual level.
 Content is more publicly accessible than ever, but music’s middle class needs resurgence.
 The tech is there to help fuel it, but needs to be used in the right way.

 Midem’s third and final night of beachfront entertainment had a lot to live up to, and did not disappoint.
 Attendees were treated to performances from the best new acts out of Taiwan, as well as the conclusion to Midem’s Artist Accelerator showcase.

 - Kiddy Smile

 On a picturesque night set by the French Riviera’s calming tides, nothing was smoother than Kiddy Smile.
 Smile’s laid back electronic stylings were as fashionable as his vibrantly outfitted backing band.
-Full of feeling and an energy that seemed to come effortlessly, the crowd at Midem was having every bit of Kiddy Smile.
+Full of feeling and an energy that seemed to come effortlessly, Kiddy Smile had the crowd at Midem fully engaged.

 - DJ QuestionMark

 DJ QuestionMark kept the audience on its heels with a vinyl collection as limitless as his musical aptitude.
 He didn’t miss a beat whether he was spinning Lonely Island remixes, swing classics, or rocking an impromptu jazz flute solo at center stage.
 You never knew what was coming next from DJ QuestionMark, but you could trust you’d want to see it.

 The finale to Midem’s live music series was in good hands with Acid Arab behind the turntables.
 Out of Paris the eclectic EDM duo integrates Middle Eastern and African influences, crafting an exhilarating blend of global electronica.
 By the night’s close their set had evolved into a full-fledged musical celebration on Majestic Beach.